AmmoCan/on-point/README.md

 ### Widgets

 This panel adds custom widget management to the Customizer.
-It allows you to live-preview changes and add/remove widgets to the widgetized areas, which On Point supports these three areas:
+It allows you to live-preview changes and add/remove widgets to the widgetized areas, which On Point supports the following three (3) areas:

 1. Footer Left Area - A widget area for the left side of your site's footer (will only appear if a widget is added).
 2. Footer Center - A second widget area for the center of your site's footer (will only appear if a widget is added).